 When choosing your next property investment, it’s important to understand what type of tenant you’re hoping to attract.
 Detached, semi-detached and terraced houses often attract larger households and families, as they typically offer more space in comparison to apartments.
 They can come with gardens, parking, garages and loft space, all of which can be desirable for these types of tenants.
 Older tenants and those with families also tend to have longer tenancies according to research conducted by the English Housing Survey.
 This makes houses a good investment if you’re looking for long-term renters that save the hassle and additional fees of frequent tenant-finding.

 It is also worth noting that houses are usually freehold as opposed to leasehold, which means you will encounter fewer potential difficulties regarding building management and legislation, including not being required to obtain an EWS1 certificate.
-You will not be required to pay ground rent and service charge, and there is no need to worry about lease length or lease renewal as you are the sole freeholder.
+You will not be required to pay ground rent and there is no need to worry about lease length or lease renewal as you are the sole freeholder.
+You may have to pay a small service charge for the maintenance of external communal areas in the development, but this will vary from development to development.

 Houses can also offer more flexibility when it comes to extending and increasing overall value of the property.
 If you come to sell your investment further down the line you will have more control over making enhancements to a house to increase its value, as well as the natural capital growth it will generate.
 If your investment strategy changes and you have a larger property, there may also be the opportunity to convert the house into multiple smaller units or HMO’s.